GavinsMJ/ATtiny-Assembly/README.md

-## ATtiny-Assembly
+### ATtiny-Assembly
 ATtiny Assembly

-The following sections give some tips on programming the ATtiny10.
+The following sections give some tips on programming the ATtiny10(and series).

 # pinMode